 Yum Cha

-I love this place and I also love the food here.
-They have some of the most Instagrammable food in Hong Kong, almost cartoon looking.
+I love this place, and I also love the food here.
+They have some of the most Instagrammable food in Hong Kong, almost cartoon-looking.

 Wong Tai Sin Temple

-This place is absolutely stunning, from the colorful temples to the traditional peaceful garden and lake behind it.
-There are so many options here, you’ll need several hours to capture it all.
+This place is stunning, from the colorful temples to the traditional peaceful garden and lake behind it.

 Address: 2 Chuk Yuen Rd, Chuk Un